Beliavsky/Fortran-code-on-GitHub/README.md

 [havaita](https://github.com/jeffhammond/havaita): MPI Fortran type inference -- shows how to write a modern Fortran interface to MPI which infers arguments that are already contained in the Fortran type itself, such as element type and count, and renders optional arguments when context is sufficient, by Jeff Hammond

+[HPCLessons](https://github.com/gamati01/HPCLessons): notes and simple programs from a course "HPC lessons for PhD students", by Giorgio Amati and Alessandro Ceci

 [Hybrid CPU programming with OpenMP and MPI](https://github.com/csc-training/hybrid-openmp-mpi): exercise material and model answers for the [CSC course](https://events.prace-ri.eu/event/1225/), by Jussi Enkovaara and Martti Louhivuori

 [Index Map](https://github.com/nncarlson/index-map): index_map_type Fortran module, by Neil Carlson, provides core capabilities that support use of distributed arrays in MPI-based SPMD programs through the index_map derived type that describes the mapping of an array's index set to processes.
 The mapping allows for overlap between processes, and provides collective array gather procedures and scatter reduction procedures associated with that overlap.